Mohit1310/Mohit1310/Readme.md

 # 💫 About Me:
-🔭 I’m currently working on Netflix GPT <br>🌱 I’m currently learning MERN from scratch
+🔭  <br>🌱 I’m currently learning MERN from scratch

 ## 🌐 Socials: